Social Contribution Around the World

 Furthermore, Sojitz Group also considers the development of human resources absolutely essential, not only to support its various businesses in Vietnam but also to lead the sustainable growth of various industries in the country.
 We believe that making medium-to-long-term contributions to this development, as outlined in the Medium-term Management Plan, will help promote the businesses we strive to create—those that grow together with local communities.

-Scholarships are provided to students that have passed the selection criteria established by Sojitz and the Dong Nai Department of Education & Training, and the criteria laid out by Sojitz together with the Hanoi People's Committee and Department of Education and Training.
-By FY2017, Sojitz granted scholarships to a total of 1,518 students, who are applying themselves to academics through use of this program.
+Scholarships are provided to students that have passed the selection criteria established by Sojitz and the Department of Education & Training in Dong Nai, Hanoi, and Da Nang.
+As of FY2018, Sojitz has granted scholarships to a total of 2,273 students, who are applying themselves to academics through use of this program.

 Sojitz Group will continue to establish and expand various businesses in Vietnam, contributing to the country’s sustainable growth by carrying out a full-range of social contribution activities, including education support.